MegaMek/megamek/trunk/megamek/readme.txt

  MegaMek Native - files with the extension ".mtf"
     A simple format that is very whitespace sensitive.
 All of the meks distributed with MegaMek are in this format, so just look inside the zips for examples of the format.
-Also created by the HMPRead program.
+Units of this file type can be created with MegaMekLab, Solaris Skunk Werks, and the HMPRead program.

  Heavy Metal - files with the extensions ".hmp" and ".hmv"
     This is a commercial mech design program officially sanctioned by